CS253-F20/project-cyoagen/Docs/iteration_report_1.md

 - Created a structure plan
-    - Wrote up a document that contains the plan for the general design of the application (views, databases, and user interactions)
+    - Wrote up a document that contains the plan for the general design of the application (views, databases, and user interactions).

 - Create a Homepage
     - Created a homepage complete with html, css, and javascript elements.